bluenote-1577/phase-doc/docs/source/tutorials/tut1.rst

    contig	average_straincount	whole_contig_multiplicity	approximate_coverage_ignoring_indels	total_vartig_bases_covered	average_straincount_min15hapq	average_straincount_min30hapq	average_straincount_min45hapq	avg_err
    NZ_CP081897.1	3.000	0.068	79.601	354838	2.984	2.984	1.000	0.0555

 This file gives information about how many strains appear to be present in our sample.
-For each contig, a line with information will be present in this file.
+For each contig, a line will be present in this file.
 We only have one contig, so we only get one (non-header) line.

 The most important columns are usually columns 2-4.

-#. ``average_global_straincount`` gives a suggestion of how many strains there are.
+#. ``average_global_straincount`` suggests how many strains there are.
 In our case, it looks like there are exactly 3 strains present, which is correct.
 #. ``whole_contig_multiplicity`` is simply the sum of vartig lengths divided by contig length.
 Here we have around 360,000 total bases covered by vartigs (column 6), which is good (3 strains x 120,000 bases).
 The complete genome is about 5 Mb, hence 0.068 is the result -- implying only part of the genome is phased.
 #. ``approximate_coverage_ignoring_indels`` gives an estimate of the coverage.
 The true coverage is 110x here, but we only get ~80x coverage.
 This is because our simulated nanopore reads had a lot of indels, which causes reads skip over alleles, lowering our estimated coverage.